-- Is the business taking appropriate steps to maintain cleanliness in the premises?
+- Is the business taking appropriate steps to maintain cleanliness on the premises?

-With the 'stay at home' phase seeming never-ending, smartphone usage has increased more than expected.
+With the 'stay at home' phase seeming never-ending, smartphone usage has increased exponentially.

-While people are staying at home, it's the best time for you to bring the world right into their homes.
-Craft unique experiences for them so that they start showing some trust in you.
+While people stay at home, it's the best time for you to bring the world to their hands.
 More than the web experience, what's going to save you here, is how optimized your mobile experience is.

 - Your CTAs are well-placed and visible clearly on mobile phones

 - You have stick-to-scroll, especially for Confirm or Add to Cart CTAs.
 They make the purchase convenient for buyers